A PRO tale: diving into the QA realm

-Others have a business-oriented mind and can identify process errors that result in “conceptual bugs” when the code seems quite clean.
-After about 5 years of boiling this QA stew, and a few more in development, I check both of those boxes and have enough scar tissue to prove this isn’t a smooth journey.
+Others have a business-oriented mind.
+They can identify process errors that result in “conceptual bugs” when the code seems quite clean.
+After about 5 years of boiling this QA stew, and a few more in development, I check both of those boxes.
+There’s also enough scar tissue to prove this isn’t a smooth journey.

-The industry hasn’t been kind to us either: most of the time, testing positions are treated as entry-level jobs for people working in IT.
-This is quite a big “no-no” and companies that practice such an approach, attract disposable talent that aspires to become high-end developers via chewing bubble gum.
+The industry hasn’t been kind to us either: most of the time, testing positions are entry-level jobs for people working in IT.
+This is quite a big “no-no”.
+Companies that practice this, attract disposable talent.

 Two things are bound to happen here:

 - you get an ever-lasting dreamer that cannot reach its’ potential, stuck at the “junior” level for about 4 years: or

 - this ever-lasting dreamer gets promoted despite its’ “progress”.
 The result?
 Low service performance and quite a great deal of unjustified, preventable quality debt (not related to technical debt).

 This means that most testing jobs tend to hire more entry-level people who haven’t “burned it out” yet.
 Unfortunately, this reinforces the “button-pushers” stereotype.